garfix/nligems/doc/internals.md

 This text shows you some of the ideas and techniques used in this field, and highlights its choice points.
 It is certainly not necessary to use all of this information to create a useful NLI.
 Just pick the stuff you need.

-## Goal
+## Function

-The goal of NLI follow from this definition:
+The function of an NLI follows from this definition:

-> An NLI allows a user to interact with a knowledge source through natural language.
-The system must understand the intent of the user's input, use common sense to process it and respond in a helpful manner.
+> An NLI allows a user to use natural language to interact with a with a computer system to fulfill predefined goals.
+The system must understand the intent of the user's input, use common sense to process it, communicate with knowledge sources, and respond in a helpful manner.

-I will now explore this goal.
+The goals may be hard-coded in the system, or be available declaratively.

+Historical systems have had the following goals:

+- Answer questions (Q & A systems)
+- Keeping a conversation alive (chat)
+- Help the user make a selection by asking directed questions (IR-NLI, WISBER)
+- Execute commands (virtual assistent)
+- Learn new knowledge (all systems might do this)
+- Create a paraphrase (SAM)

 ## Interaction